-Members of the U.S. Congress are allowed to buy and sell stocks.
-They’re supposed to do it without using material nonpublic information, and they’re required to disclose their trades to the public.
+Members of the U.S. Congress are supposed to trade without using material nonpublic information, and they are required to disclose their trades to the public.
 Those two rules form the foundation of everything else.

 The law governing this is the STOCK Act, signed in 2012.
 It requires disclosure within 45 days and explicitly bans insider trading by members of Congress.

 On the institutional side, hedge funds and large investment managers are required to file 13F reports with the SEC every quarter.
-Same basic idea: the public gets to see what they’re holding, with a delay.
+Same basic idea: the public gets to see what they are holding, with a delay.

 Between these two disclosure systems, you can track hundreds of politicians and thousands of institutional investors.
 The data is all public.
-It just hasn’t historically been easy to access.
+It just has not historically been easy to access.

 The people